 Days went by.
 Then weeks.
 Worms and bacteria devoured his flesh without asking for permission.
 Christopher didn’t mind as long as they kept their mouth shut.
 They feasted on him until only his bare bones were left.
 Month’s past, then years.
 Only his skeleton remained and the absolute silence in his paradise of the two by one meter wooden coffin.

-In the darkness of his grave Christopher found his joy for life again.
+In the darkness of his grave Christopher found his joy of life again.